GMP cleaning and sanitation practices in pharmaceuticals

 Combining these two in a balanced way is the solution to eliminate most contaminations.

-Take the following examples from pharmaceutical processing areas that demonstrate the power of cleaning and sanitation to reduce contamination.
+Take the following examples from pharmaceutical processing areas that demonstrate the power of cleaning and sanitation in reducing contamination.

 1. After a production run, you clean and sanitize the equipment.
 After cleaning, you collect rinse or swab samples from critical equipment surfaces and send those for laboratory analysis to verify that residual levels are within acceptable limits.
 This process ensures that remnants of previous formulations do not contaminate subsequent batches.